What to do in the craziest city in the world (and the most valuable tip of all)

 This activity is becoming so increasingly popular that it’s not available only in Tokyo.
 You can enjoy these things in Osaka as well.

 Depending on the vendor this experience might take from one to two hours and costs around 80€.
 You obviously need an international driver’s license.

-If you want to book the kart experience in Tokyo with a 30% discount, click below.
+If you want to book the kart experience in Tokyo, click below.

 Do not mix the onsen experience with a spa experience.
 At spas, that are generally fancier (and much more expensive), users are mixed, wear bathing suit and it is more like the Western experience.

 At the onsen, that might be a small one or be within a hotel, ryokan or even in Odaiba (Oedo Monogatari, the most popular onsen for tourists in Tokyo), there is a code of etiquette to follow:

 - First, you undress and leave your stuff in the lockers room.
 Take undress as “taking off ALL your clothes”.
 Don’t be shy.
 It is totally natural and nobody will be watching you.